Investment in Morocco: United Arab Emirates

 The United Arab Emirates (UAE) has been a major player in Morocco's development.
 While early investments were primarily in construction and tourism, recent investments have been directed at newer areas such as information technology, agriculture, transportation, telecommunications, automobile and aviation development.
 The amount of the investments is becoming of great significance for the Moroccan economy.
 Analysts estimate that the potential of investment of the Persian Gulf countries is about $500 billion, and Morocco could conceivably attract no less than 20 billion dollars of that amount.

 Investment per sector

-In terms of sectors, tourism has the lion's share with $1.55 billion, that is 33% of the total FDIs, followed by the real estate sector and the industrial sector, with respectively $930mln and $374mln.
+In terms of sectors, tourism has the largest share with $1.55 billion, which is 33% of the total FDIs, followed by the real estate sector and the industrial sector, with respectively $930mln and $374mln.
 Moroccan expatriates' share of the FDI stood at $92mln in 2007, up from $57mln in 2006, and they touch mainly the sectors of real estate, tourism and catering, according to the report.